frictionlessdata/tableschema-py/README.md

   - row number containing headers (`rows` should contain headers rows)
   - array of headers (`rows` should NOT contain headers rows)
 - `confidence (float)` - how many casting errors are allowed (as a ratio, between 0 and 1)
+- `guesser_cls` & `resolver_cls` - you can implement inferring strategies by providing type guessing and type resolving classes [experimental]
 - `{dict}` - returns Table Schema descriptor

 #### `schema.commit(strict=None)`